LupitaLee/photos_website/README.md

 # Photos_website

-Welcome to StockPhoto website.
+Welcome to StockPhoto website, in this website you will be able to signup, login  and add photos and description which you will be able to edit and delete.
 To experiment with that code, run shotgun for an interactive prompt and follow the http link given in the terminal.